Islamic views on evolution: Statistics

 A 2000 study conducted by a researcher of the University of Oklahoma found that 19% of participants believed that Islam's tenets were not at odds with Darwin's theory of evolution while 81% believed there to be some form of conflict between Islam and Darwinism.
 One of the participants, an Islamic teacher, stood in opposition to the theory of evolution although was willing to accept certain aspects that were proposed by it.
 The participants who believed there to be no conflict between Islam and Darwin's theory of evolution were split as it pertained to the possible relationship between primates and humans with only 6% of participants seeing no issue with the assertion.

 As per a 2008 report, evolutionary biology was included in the high-school curricula of most Muslim countries.
 Science foundations of 14 Muslim countries, including Pakistan, Iran, Turkey, Indonesia, and Egypt, recently signed a statement by the Interacademy Panel (IAP, a global network of science academies), in support of the teaching of evolution, including human evolution.

 A 2009 survey conducted by the McGill researchers and their international collaborators found that 85% of Indonesian high school students and 86% of Pakistani high school students agreed with the statement, "Millions of fossils show that life has existed for billions of years and changed over time."
-However, in Indonesia, creationism is common among older residents, even among biology teachers and biology education professors.
+However, in Indonesia, creationism is common among older residents, even among biology teachers and biology education professors: A study from 2007 in the general population had over 70% of the residents in both these countries believing evolution was false or probably false.

 According to a 2013 Pew study, the numbers of Muslims who support evolution appear to be increasing slowly but steadily.
 For instance, a large majority of people accept human evolution in Kazakhstan (79%) and Lebanon (78%), but relatively few in Afghanistan (26%) and Iraq (27%), with most of the other Islamic countries somewhere in between.